EventStacks/website/pages/posts/asyncapi-versioning-in-practice.md

       - synchronize

 jobs:
-  main:
-    name: Validate PR title
+  test:
     runs-on: ubuntu-latest
     steps:
+      - name: Lint PR title
-      - uses: amannn/action-semantic-pull-request@v4
+        uses: amannn/action-semantic-pull-request@v4
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 ## Next

 Next up is to ensure that each PR comply with all the [design guidelines](/posts/getting-started-with-governance#consistency) so they are not an empty promise.
-This can be done using various GitHub workflows with various tools.

 > Photo by <a href="https://unsplash.com/@saycheezestudios?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Say Cheeze Studios</a> on <a href="https://unsplash.com/s/photos/first-second-third?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>